scala-exercises/scala-exercises/DEV_GUIDE.md

 ###Overview

 The `scala-exercises` organization holds different repositories for both the core project ("scala-exercises"), and each of the main exercises libraries (i.e.: "exercises-stdlib", "exercises-cats"...).
-The core project is currently built on one single module, but it'll be potentially splitted up in several ones in a not-so-distant future.
+The core project is currently built on one single module.
 The content you can provide to the platform doesn't necessarily be in the previously mentioned organization, but for them to appear inside the main `scala-exercises` in production, they need to be published in a public artifact repository like Sonatype or Maven-central.
 All the steps, from creating the content library to the publication process, are described in the following sections.

 ###Content creation